Pro Rata, Subsequent Period, and Mini-Tenders

 Schedule TO filingRequiredNot required

-20-business-day minimumYes (universal rules)Yes (universal rules technically apply)
+20-business-day minimumYes (universal rules)Yes (universal rules)

 All-holders ruleRequired (third-party rules)Does NOT apply